sric-language/sric/doc/doc-en/src/learn/stmt.md

 Other conversions use unsafeCast.

 ### Error Handling
-Sric has no exception handling (won't catch C++ exceptions either).
+Sric has no exception handling.